History of the Serbs: Middle Ages

 After their initial settlement in the western regions of the Balkans, Serbs created their first state, the early medieval Principality of Serbia, that was ruled by the first Serbian dynasty, known in historiography as the Vlastimirović dynasty.
 During their reigh, christianization of the Serbs was undergoing, as a gradual process, that was finalized by the middle of the 9th century.
 Serbs also created local states in regions of Neretvanija, Zahumlje, Travunija and Duklja.
-Some scholars, like Tibor Živković and Neven Budak, doubt their Serbian ethnic identity and suppose that sources like De Administrando Imperio are based on data related to Serbian political rule.
+Some scholars, like Tibor Živković and Neven Budak, doubt their Serbian identity in 7th century and suppose that sources like De Administrando Imperio are based on data related to Serbian rule and identity in 10th century when Serbian ethnogenesis was finalized.

 Early medieval Serbian areal was also attested by the Royal Frankish Annals, that note, under the entry for 822, that prince Ljudevit left his seat at Sisak and went to the Serbs.
 According to Živković, the usage of the term Dalmatia in the document to refer both to the land where Serbs ruled as well as to the lands under the rule of Croat duke, was likely a reflection of the Franks' territorial aspirations towards the entire area of the former Roman Province of Dalmatia.
 The same entry mentions "the Serbs, who are said to hold a great/large part of Dalmatia" (ad Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur), but according to John (Jr.) Fine, it was hard to find Serbs in this area since the Byzantine sources were limited to the southern coast, also it is possible that among other tribes exists tribe or group of small tribes of Serbs.
 However, the mentioning of "Dalmatia" in 822 and 833 as an old geographical term by the authors of Frankish Annals was Pars pro toto with a vague perception of what this geographical term actually referred to.

 During the 11th and 12th centuries, Grand Principality of Serbia was ruled by the Vukanović dynasty.
 During that period, Serbs frequently fought against the neighbouring Byzantine Empire.